Lightner Museum, Exhibit Opening: "A Moment in Time"

 Thursday, Jun.
 25, 2026 | 1:00 p.m. to 4:00 p.m.

-Enjoy an immersive exhibit of antique sewing machines and try one out.
+Enjoy an exhibit of antique sewing machines and then try one out.

 Our old city features several buildings built before the American Revolution.
 The most prominent, the Castillo de San Marcos, was known as Fort Marion when the British ruled St. Augustine from 1763 to 1781.
 Government House shifted between Spanish and British governors, ending with a return to Spanish control.
 Several other properties were built, at least in part, before 1776, and many of them have flown all three flags, the Spanish, the British, and the Stars and Stripes.